compleatang/site/_posts/2008-05-27-sick-around-the-world-and-random-settled-thoughts.md

 ---

 layout: post
-title: Sick Around the World, and Random Settled Thoughts.
+title: "Sick Around the World, and Random Settled Thoughts."
 published: true
 comments: true
 meta: true
-category: unclassified
+category: sci-tech
 excerpt: "In case you missed it, I've posted the first YouTube link to the very excellent PBS Frontline special 'Sick Around the World.'
-A Washington Post reporter went to six industrialized nations and asked how they've been able to ensure universal healthcare at a much lower cost than the US has been able to figure out."
+A Washington Post reporter went to six industrialized nations and asked how they've been able to ensure universal healthcare at a much lower cost than the US has been able to figure out. "

 ---